stephenlepisto/wixtoolsetexamples/README.md

 Note that with WiX, it is possible to customize every dialog box and to add custom actions, if desired.
 The usual process is to take an existing template and then tweak it for the desired use case.
-The Wix Toolset Examples presented here do _not_ show that level of customization nor the use of custom actions.
+See the **Customized Installer** section below for a simple example of doing this.

 By replacing the WiX Standard Bootstrapper Application extension (which supports a customizable Wizard-style interface), a completely custom user interface can